June 18, 2018 | Summer Reading Activities

-Many children will end their school year bringing home a list of suggestions outside.
+Many children will end their school year bringing home a list of suggestions to avoid “The Summer Slide,” the term used to describe the loss of knowledge learned during the previous school year.
 Some research suggests children may lose up to a third of the year’s learning during the summer months.
 That’s no fun for anyone.

 I am the early literacy consultant for Raising Readers, a group who distributes children’s books through well-child visits from birth to age 5.
 While this age group isn’t usually the focus of discussions about Summer Slide, there are things you can do with your littlest literacy learners during the more relaxed days of summer that will benefit school-age children as well.

 Time with siblings can turn into a great opportunity for big kids to read to little kids.
 Big kids like to revisit their old favorites and little ones are patient with struggling readers just for the chance to be in their presence.
 Little ones seemingly endless thirst for the same book again and again (and again!) is actually excellent practice for developing readers’ fluency-building.

 Tell Me about It